tanyuan/vim-config/README.md

 Remember you can use `.` to repeat any of these command.
 The magic scales up!
 These only happen in Normal Mode, so get out of Insert Mode as soon as possible.

+### Macros

+Record a series of commands and store to a to z and play it anywhere.
+For example:

+1. `qd`	start recording to register d.
+2. ...	your complex series of commands.
+3. `q`	stop recording.
+4. `@d`	execute your macro.
+5. `@@`	execute your macro again.

 ### Insert text in multiple line

 `Ctrl-v` to select the lines in Visual Mode and then `I` to insert.